draczew23/Modern_Particle_Physics_Experiments/Docker/README.md

 ```

 The `jupyter` should write a bunch of lines to the terminal.
 Find and copy the URL starting with `http://zcobl3`, then open a web browser and paste it.
+**In the browser please complete the computer URL to zcobl3.hep.fuw.edu.pl**

 ## Running on private computer